 Victims do not have access to punitive damages during the insurance negotiation process.
 A jury must consider punitive damages after finding that a defendant acted maliciously or egregiously.

 You can count on our law firm to handle your claim in a way that helps ensure you get the maximum payout available for your damages.
-Throughout our long history as Personal injury attorneys in Columbus, Ohio, we have recovered over $500 million in compensation for our clients.
+Throughout our long history as Columbus Personal injury attorneys, we have recovered over $500 million in compensation for our clients.